exercism/v3/languages/csharp/exercises/concept/properties/.meta/design.md

 ## Learning objectives

-- Know what properties are and how they related to fields and methods.
+- Know what properties are and how they relate to fields and methods.
 - Know what backing-field properties are.
 - Know what auto-implemented properties are.
 - Know what calculated properties are.